Autumn Ballard

 What’s the best career advice you’ve ever received?

-The best career advice I’ve received came from mentors like Dina Ali and Kim O'Brien, who showed me that there is space for women to lead, grow, and succeed in the fire service.
+The best career advice I’ve received came in the form of leading by example.
+Mentors like Battalion Chief Dena Ali (Raleigh, NC) and Lieutenant Kim O'Brien (Auburn, MA), who showed me that there is space for women to lead, grow, and succeed in the fire service.
 Their guidance taught me the importance of supporting others along the way, which is something I now carry forward when mentoring women who are interested in firefighting.

 What advice would you give to young women entering your industry?